Veteran and Military Spouse Employment Opportunities

 Military Spouse Recruitment and Retention

-We understand that military spouses add value to the workforce and CISA is focused on helping military spouses build their careers, not just find a job.
-We are actively looking at ways to build out our Military Spouse Forum, offering networking opportunities, career training, and valuable knowledge preparedness to help our current employees facing relocation with a military spouse.
-CISA offers flexibility and opportunities for relocation through multiple options at regions across the nation.
+We understand that military spouses add value to the workforce and know how difficult it is for them to balance being there for their spouse and family throughout multiple moves while also navigating their career.
+CISA is focused on helping military spouses build their careers, not just find a job.
+We are actively looking at ways to build out our Military Spouse Forum, offering networking opportunities, career training and valuable knowledge preparedness to help our current employees facing relocation with a military spouse.
+CISA also offers flexibility and opportunities for relocation through multiple options at regions across the nation.

-Career opportunities are located in the Metropolitan Washington DC area as well as within CISA's 10 regions.
-Remote and telework opportunities are available also, depending on the position.
+Career opportunities are located in the Metropolitan Washington D.C. area as well as within CISA's 10 regions.
+Remote and telework opportunities are also available, depending on the position.